Optimizing PyIceberg Spatial Workflows: Partitioning, Maintenance, and CI/CD in the Lakehouse

 Indexing & Query Optimization Trade-offs

 Delta Lake users often leverage Delta-rs Geometry Processing for Rust-accelerated spatial predicates, but PyIceberg relies on PyArrow compute and catalog-level statistics.
 The trade-off is explicit: Iceberg provides superior snapshot isolation, time-travel, and concurrent write safety, but you must manually maintain sort order and monitor rewrite_data_files execution.
-When aligning spatial DataFrames across heterogeneous sources, apply DataFrame Mapping Strategies to standardize geometry representations and prevent implicit type coercion during joins.

-# Enforce sort order at table level
+# Update sort order in table properties

-"write.sort-order": "min_x ASC, max_x ASC, min_y ASC, max_y ASC"
+upd["write.sort-order"] = "min_x ASC, max_x ASC, min_y ASC, max_y ASC"

 table.rewrite_data_files(